 According to Pliny, the Elder, people cut the other pearl in two.
 Remembering that special dinner that is only eaten half.
 The two halves are used to decorate the ears of the statue of Venus in Rome in the temple of the Pantheon.

 Every pearl found was for the Chinese Emperor

 Thousands of years ago people looked along the seashore for food and things they could use.
 And when they are very lucky they found oysters and one or more pearls in the oyster.
 They love this pretty round white bead and use it for adornment.
 We know that because we found a piece of pearl jewelry in the grave of a Persian princess (around 400 BC) and I have seen wall paintings in a grave of the Tang Dynasty (Xián/China, around 700 AD) representing pretty ladies with pearl necklaces and hair adornments, stunning royal pearls.

-The pearls were so rare and therefore so expensive that the kings and queens decide that wearing and owing them was only a privilege for them.
+The pearls were so rare and therefore so expensive that the kings and queens decide that wearing and owning them was only a privilege for them.
 All the high-quality and bigger ones found in China were the property of the Chinese Emperor.
 And other kings follow this example.
-They became royal pearls since only royals are allowed to won those royal pearls
+They became royal pearls since only royals are allowed to win those royal pearls

 If there are no oysters and pearls?

 Pearls are not found in Rome or even Egypt.
 But luckily in those days the Arabian traders imported them from the Persian Gulf and brought them with their camels through the desert to the wealthy nations and royalty.
 The Persian Gulf was the center of the pearl trade at that time.
 The pearl traders did not wait until the oysters with the pearls came to the shore, but they gathered the oysters in the sea.
 And they find now and then extraordinary pearls, extraordinary in color and/or shape.
 Only royalty was offered to buy these royal pearls.
 Although you might wonder whether ordinary people could afford those royal pearls.